zyn-org/zyn/docs/PROTOCOL.md

 M2S_CONNECT version=1 secret=modulator-secret-key heartbeat_interval=30000
 ```

-**Note**: Only one modulator can be connected to a Entangle server at a time.
+**Note**: Only one modulator can be connected to a Narwhal server at a time.

 ---